plone/plone.testing/README.txt

     ``setUp()``, this is called exactly once for each layer.
 ``testSetUp()``
     Called immediately before each test case that uses the layer is executed.
+    This is useful for setting up aspects of the fixture that are managed on a per-test basis, as opposed to fixture shared among all tests.
 ``testTearDown()``
     Called immediately after each test case that uses the layer is executed.
     This is a chance to perform any post-test cleanup to ensure the fixture